Daisuke Takahashi: 2010–11 season

 Takahashi's 2010–11 ISU Grand Prix events were the NHK Trophy and Skate America.
 At the 2010 NHK Trophy, he placed first with 234.79 points, 16.60 ahead of silver medalist Jeremy Abbott.
-Takahashi also won 2010 Skate America despite having a flawed short program and free skating.
+Takahashi also won 2010 Skate America despite having a flawed short program and the free skate.
 During a practice session at the Grand Prix Final, Takahiko Kozuka inadvertently collided with him while Takahashi was doing his run-through; Takahashi said, "it wasn't such a serious injury, just a bit of bruising. [...]
 It was the first time for me (to be involved in such an accident).
 I was surprised, but there was no malice involved."
 Takahashi placed third in short program.
-In free skating, he attempted a quad flip but landed it two-footed.
+In the free skate, he attempted a quad flip but landed it two-footed.
 Multiple problems, including low levels on two spins, resulted in a sixth-place finish in that segment, dropping him to fourth overall.

 Takahashi won the bronze medal at the 2010–11 Japanese Championships.
 Takahashi won the 2011 Four Continents Championships.
 At the 2011 World Championships, he was third in the short program but finished in fifth overall.
-In free skating, a screw in his boot came loose on his first element, a quad toe.
+In the free skate, a screw in his boot came loose on his first element, a quad toe.
 The Japanese team was able to get it fixed within the three minutes allowed, and he resumed his program.
-He said it may occur at any time regardless of inspections, which his coach does every day, and he does not blame her.
+He said it may occur at any time regardless of inspections, which his coach does daily, and he does not blame her.
+Takahashi and Kozuka, who had earned the silver medal, once again managed to secure three spots for the Japanese men at the 2012 World Championships.

 On May 19, Takahashi underwent surgery to remove a bolt in his right knee stemming from surgery in late 2008.
 Following the surgery, he said, "It is thinner around my knee, but I feel better now that there is nothing inside my body.
 I might be imagining it, but it feels lighter."